GERSL/CCDC/README.md

 Please cite the following papers

-paper 1: Zhu, Z. and Woodcock, C. E., Continuous monitoring of forest disturbance using all available Landsat imagery, Remote Sensing of Environment (2012), doi:10.1016/j.rse.2011.10.030.(paper for CCDC version 1.0.)
+paper 1: Zhu, Z. and Woodcock, C. E., Continuous monitoring of forest disturbance using all available Landsat imagery, Remote Sensing of Environment (2012), doi:10.1016/j.rse.2011.10.030.(paper for CMFDA algorithm = CCDC version 1.0)

-paper 2: Zhu, Z. and Woodcock, C. E., Continuous change detection and classification of land cover using all available Landsat data, Remote Sensing of Environment (2014), doi.org/10.1016/j.rse.2014.01.011.(paper for CCDC version 7.3.)
+paper 2: Zhu, Z. and Woodcock, C. E., Continuous change detection and classification of land cover using all available Landsat data, Remote Sensing of Environment (2014), doi.org/10.1016/j.rse.2014.01.011.(paper for CCDC version 7.3)

-paper 3: Zhu, Z., Woodcock, C. E., Holden, C., and Yang, Z., Generating synthetic Landsat images based on all available Landsat data: Predicting Landsat surface reflectance at any given time, Remote Sensing of Environment (2015), doi.org/10.1016/j.rse.2015.02.009.(paper for CCDC version 11.4.)
+paper 3: Zhu, Z., Woodcock, C. E., Holden, C., and Yang, Z., Generating synthetic Landsat images based on all available Landsat data: Predicting Landsat surface reflectance at any given time, Remote Sensing of Environment (2015), doi.org/10.1016/j.rse.2015.02.009.(paper for CCDC version 11.4)

 This algorithm has been applied to many parts of the world and you can see all located where it has been applied [here](https://github.com/bullocke/Landsat-Database/blob/master/PRmap.geojson)